dabrahams/Contracts/Contracts.md

 little proof.
 So regular programming is on the same continuum as proving correctness and from time-to-time when you really need to get confidence that you understand some code, or that you've fixed a bug, it's OK to slide into a more formal mode.
 Not as an academic exercise, but because it's practical and useful.
-That doesn't make you an impostor; as a programmer you've earned the right.

 <!-- consider saving that last idea for the Outro. -->